alex-bellon/wikipedia/README.md

 - [Aoshima](https://en.wikipedia.org/wiki/Aoshima,_Ehime) - an island in Ehime Prefecture, Japan, known for its large number of feline residents.
 Felines have been reported by news outlets to outnumber humans by ratios between 6:1 and 10:1, but as elderly inhabitants of the island have died, the ratio has greatly increased to almost 36:1.
 - [Aral Sea](https://en.wikipedia.org/wiki/Aral_Sea) - once the fourth largest lake in the world, has been shrinking since the 60s, when rivers that fed it were diverted for Soviet irrigation projects.
 - [The Blue Banana](https://en.wikipedia.org/wiki/Blue_Banana) is a discontinuous corridor of urbanization spreading over Western and Central Europe, with a population of around 111 million
+- [Continental drip](https://en.wikipedia.org/wiki/Continental_drip)  is the observation that southward-pointing landforms are more numerous and prominent than northward-pointing landforms.
+When published, it has been geological satire.
 - [Doubly-landlocked countries](https://en.wikipedia.org/wiki/Landlocked_country#Doubly_landlocked) - A country is "doubly landlocked" or "double-landlocked" when it is surrounded only by landlocked countries (requiring the crossing of at least two national borders to reach a coastline).
 - [Fugging, Lower Austria](https://en.wikipedia.org/wiki/Fugging,_Lower_Austria)
 - [Fugging, Upper Austria](https://en.wikipedia.org/wiki/Fugging,_Upper_Austria)